ello/wtf/_posts/resources/2015-08-27-community-guide.md

 ## What’s an “Ello Featured Community”?

-**Exceptional communities that build a substantial following may be asked to become an “Ello Featured Community”.
-Think “Employee of the Month,” but for communities!**
+**Exceptional communities that build a substantial following may be asked to become an “Ello Featured Community”.**

 Ello Featured Communities can show up on the Ello homepage, may be recommended when people create new accounts, or listed in the Ello Community Directory.

 Communities that are featured usually:

-* Have at least 150 followers
+* Have at least 50 followers
 * Have at least 15 high-quality posts
 * Use large, high-resolution photos
 * Format text for visual appeal